Photo Editor & Journalist

 .
 Before that, I was the Deputy Photo Editor at Al Jazeera America.
 I started my journalism career on staff at TIME Magazine, where I produced the LightBox photography blog, a daily showcase of projects by the world's leading photographers.
 I enjoy speaking to college classes about photojournalism and offer 1:1 portfolio reviews throughout the year.
 I've often served on photo juries including the World Press Photo contest, PDN Photo Annual, CPOY, Photolucida Critical Mass and other competitions.
 A sampling of my writing clips are collected on MuckRack

 As a licensed private pilot, I love exploring the Greater Yellowstone ecosystem by air.
 I'm fascinated by fire aviation and the complex challenge that modern wildfires pose for the Western United States.

-When not wandering Montana by airplane or mountain bike, I enjoy digging through archives and finding modern relevance for primary documentation of the past.
+When not wandering the American West by airplane or mountain bike, I enjoy digging through archives and finding modern relevance for primary documentation of the past.
 I've produced two books (Pittsburgh 1950

 + Found, Not Lost

 ) with acclaimed photographer Elliott Erwitt, and am working on two others centered on American photographers in the 1930s.